devyte/PCB-Block-Manager/README.md

 ![Open Hardware](Images/oshw-logo-200-px.png)

-All DKblock software and hardware is released as open source hardware (OSHW) as defined by the [OSHWA](https://www.oshwa.org/definition/) and under the JSON license fully defined in the Wiki.
+All DKblock software and hardware is released as open source hardware (OSHW) as defined by the OSHWA: https://www.oshwa.org/definition/ and under the JSON license defined at https://www.json.org/license.html